Authoritarian socialism: Economic challenges and legacy

 The Stalinist economic model in which the socialist economies were based did not allow for a decrease in growth rates.
 It did not allow for the flexibility needed to keep up with growing economies.
 According to Paul Roderick Gregory, the collapse of the Soviet Union was due to the inherent drawbacks of the administrative-command system, namely poor planning, low expertise of planners, unreliable supply lines, conflict between planners and producers and the dictatorial chain of command.
 According to Gregory, "the system was managed by thousands of 'Stalins' in a nested dictatorship".
-Once the enterprises gained some freedom during perestroika, the rigid administrative-command system imploded."The Political Economy of Stalinism".
-Hoover Institution.
-23 January 23, 2004.
-Retrieved 22 June 2020.
+Once the enterprises gained some freedom during perestroika, the rigid administrative-command system imploded.
 Despite these shortcomings, the Soviet Union's growth in GDP per capita compared favorably with Western Europe.
 It has also been noted that such states compared favorably with Western states in some health indicators such as infant mortality and life expectancy, making some significant gains and that "one thought [...] bound to occur is that communism is good for poverty removal".
 A lasting legacy of the Soviet Union remains physical infrastructure created during decades of policies geared towards the construction of heavy industry and widespread environmental destruction.
 Under the Soviet system, income, property and social equality was radically increased.
 Income inequality in Russia dropped, then rebounded after the demise of the Soviet Union in 1991.
 Similarly, income inequality also dropped rapidly in the Eastern Bloc and after Eastern Europe went under the Soviet sphere of influence at the end of World War II.
 After the collapse of the Soviet system, economic and social inequality went back up.

-The breakdown of economic ties that followed the collapse of the Soviet Union led to a severe economic crisis and catastrophic fall in living standards in post-Soviet states and the former Eastern Bloc which was even worse than the Great Depression.Kaplan, Robert D. (8 October 2000).
-"Who Lost Russia?".
-The New York Times.
-Retrieved 5 June 2020.
+The breakdown of economic ties that followed the collapse of the Soviet Union led to a severe economic crisis and catastrophic fall in living standards in post-Soviet states and the former Eastern Bloc which was even worse than the Great Depression.
 Poverty and economic inequality surged between 1988–1989 and 1993–1995, with the Gini ratio increasing by an average of 9 points for all former socialist states.
 Even before Russia's financial crisis in 1998, Russia's GDP was half of what it had been in the early 1990s.
 In the decades following the end of the Cold War, only five or six of the post-communist states are on a path to joining the wealthy capitalist West while most are falling behind, some to such an extent that it will take over 50 years to catch up to where they were before the end of the Soviet system.
 In a 2001 study by economist Steven Rosefielde, he calculated that there were 3.4 million premature deaths in Russia from 1990 to 1998, partly blaming on the "shock therapy" that came with the Washington Consensus.